iTwin/itwinjs-core/docs/core/learning/RpcInterface.md

 2. Different Servers

-If the origin of the frontend is different from the server that runs the backend that provides a given set of RpcInterfaces, then the frontend must specify the URI of the backend server in the `baseUri` property when configuring BentleyCloudRpcManager.
+If the origin of the frontend is different from the server that runs the backend that provides a given set of RpcInterfaces, then the frontend must specify the URI of the backend server in the `uriPrefix` property when configuring BentleyCloudRpcManager.

 *Web example (separate backend):*
 ``` ts